 Cancer drug halts tumor growth by putting cancer cells to sleep

 Activating the immune system at the site of a tumor can recruit and stimulate immune cells to destroy tumor cells.
-(CREDIT: Creative Commons)
+(CREDIT: Adobe Stock)

 A new therapeutic approach prevents the growth of metastatic tumors in mice by forcing cancer cells into a dormant state in which they are unable to proliferate.
 The study, published in the Journal of Experimental Medicine (JEM), could lead to new treatments that prevent the recurrence or spread of various cancer types, including breast cancer and head and neck squamous cell carcinoma (HNSCC).

 Many cancer patients relapse, often years or decades after their initial treatment, and develop new tumors that regrow in the same location or metastasize (spread) to other parts of the body.
 These secondary tumors are often resistant to treatment and are produced by individual tumor cells that may remain dormant for long periods before being reactivated to start proliferating again.
 Patient relapse might therefore be prevented if researchers could find a way to keep remaining cancer cells in a dormant state.

 In a previous study, Maria Soledad Sosa from the Icahn School of Medicine at Mount Sinai and Julio A. Aguirre-Ghiso, now at Albert Einstein College of Medicine, discovered that the ability of cancer cells to remain dormant is controlled by a protein called NR2F1.

 This receptor protein can enter the cell nucleus and turn numerous genes on or off to activate a program that prevents the cancer cells from proliferating.
 NR2F1 levels are usually low in primary tumors but are elevated in dormant disseminated cancer cells.
 Levels of the NR2F1 protein then decline once more when cancer cells start proliferating again and form recurrent or metastatic tumors.